go.to/

 Fanfan - the single in East Germany

 Helena became a big schlager star in East Germany already at the beginning of 1970s.
 In 1973 she released a single by the record company Amiga with two smash hits in her homecountry: "Fanfan" and "Die kleine Jane" (Little Jane).
-Both songs were even released on an compilation album "Schlagersterne aus Prag" which was released the same year.
+Both songs were even released on a compilation album "Schlagersterne aus Prag" which was released the same year.

 The night on Karlstejn